 There are a couple of other cool features that come with Miro.
 It’s a great program to use for converting videos you already have into other formats or sizes which are optimal for the device you’d like to play it on.
-At the time of writing, Miro can support converting a video using 29 different profiles; all specifically made for different devices such as Android devices and iPod/iPad/iPhone.
+At the time of writing, Miro can support converting a video using 29 different profiles; all specifically made for different devices such as iPod/iPad/iPhone.
 It can also use Echonest and 7Digital to “clean up” the metadata on your audio files to include the correct artist, song title, genre, and more.
-In the Preferences, you can enable extensions and international stores as well as many other options.
+In the Preferences, you can enable extensions and international stores as well as many other options.devices and

 To install Miro, simply go over to their download page, and you’ll find downloadable files for Windows and Mac OS X. Linux users may find instructions here (such as the recommendation that Ubuntu users should use their official PPA), but for the most part, you can find Miro in your respective package managers under the same name.